 What have you already learned through Roman bioarchaeology?
 Studying the skeletons of the other 99% of the Imperial population has started to give me new information about under-represented groups in Rome, like migrants, women, children, and slaves.
 My previous research project involved analyzing over two hundred skeletons from two lower-class Imperial-period cemeteries in ancient Rome.
 I used carbon and nitrogen isotope analysis to learn that most Romans were eating a diet made up of wheat, barley, and some aquatic resources, but that no one was eating exactly the same things.
 I also used strontium and oxygen isotope analysis to learn that about one-third of the people whose bones I studied immigrated to Rome after childhood.
 Surprisingly, the immigrants had a similar quality of life as the locals: they ate similar food, suffered from similar diseases, and died at similar ages.

 What’s this new project about?
 Isotope analysis showed me that one-third of the people were immigrants to Rome, but it couldn’t tell me where people were from.
 Neither could archaeological evidence, since these people were of the lowest social class (many were likely slaves) and were not buried with grave goods.
-For this project, I will do ancient DNA analysis on as many of the immigrants as possible to learn more about their geographical origins and heritage.
-I’m excited to reveal the genetic background of these immigrants using methods that have never before been applied to skeletons from Rome.
+For this project, I will do ancient DNA analysis to learn more about geographical origins and heritage.
+I’m excited to reveal the genetic background of these people using methods that have seldom been applied to skeletons from Rome.